decaporg/decap-cms/website/content/docs/nextjs.md

 ## Adding Decap CMS

 There are many different ways to add Decap CMS to your project.
 The easiest is probably just to embed it from a CDN, and that's exactly what we're gonna do.
-To avoid making this guide too complicated, we're just going to add Netlify into a subfolder inside the `/public` directory (which is just served as static files by Next):
+To avoid making this guide too complicated, we're just going to add Decap into a subfolder inside the `/public` directory (which is just served as static files by Next):

 ```bash
 # Create and navigate into public/admin folder